skip navigation

 Luco Parsons

 Luco began rowing in 2014 with Berkeley High Crew in Berkeley, California.
 He attended UC Santa Barbara where he rowed all four years and was elected team president his senior year.
 He graduated in 2022 with a B.A. in Philosophy and Religious Studies, and received the University Award of Distinction for leadership on the rowing team and academic achievement.
 In his senior season as a UCSB oarsman Luco won gold in the Men’s Varsity 4+ at the WIRA championships, took 5th place in the Men’s Collegiate 4+ at the Head of the Charles Regatta, and was nominated to the ACRA All-Region West team.
-In high school, he placed 13th in the nation at the 2018 Youth Nationals in the Men’s Youth 4x.
-When he’s not coaching Luco works as an art museum guide, and enjoys long bike rides and playing electric guitar!
+Luco began coaching in 2022 with the Jackson-Reed Varsity Boys and now enters his third season with the team.
+When he’s not coaching Luco works as a guide at an art museum, and enjoys long bike rides and playing electric guitar!

 Quinlyn Spellmeyer

 Quinlyn began her rowing career at Bethesda-Chevy Chase High School, graduating in 2017.
 While rowing in high school, she won the Maryland State Championships four times, WMIRA League Championships three times, and won the Stotesbury Cup Regatta.
 She was voted Washington Post All-Met her junior and senior years at B-CC.
 Quinlyn then went on to row at the University of Pennsylvania, where she rowed for 4 years and competed 1 more semester as a 5th year athlete, graduating summa cum laude in fall 2021.
 In the summers of 2016, 2017, and 2018, Quinlyn competed with TBC Racing and earned gold, silver, and bronze medals in the U19 and U23 8+s and 4+s.
 She also competed in the finals at the Royal Canadian Henley in the senior straight four and eight.
-Quinlyn coached the varsity women at B-CC for two years, and is excited to join the Jackson-Reed team.
+Quinlyn coached the varsity women at B-CC for two years, and joined Jackson-Reed for the 2023-2024 year.
+Quinlyn is excited to return to JR Crew for her second year!

 Katie Eidson